Start building your site, skip the recurring setup work.

 What it does

-The multilang module wires Eleventy's built-in I18nPlugin (the locale-aware URL plugin), normalises your language config, attaches a per-page locale object (with translationKey, lang, isDefaultLang), builds two translations collections, and registers three i18n filters for cross-language lookups in templates.
-The translation map gets written into a runtime store; the head module reads it once the cascade closes to build hreflang alternates.
+The multilang module wires Eleventy's built-in I18nPlugin (the locale-aware URL plugin), normalises your language config, attaches flat per-page language fields (lang, locale, translationKey, isDefaultLang), builds two translations collections, and registers three i18n filters for cross-language lookups in templates.

 A translation key is the identifier you set on a page (translationKey: 'about' in front matter) so Baseline knows the English /about/ and the French /fr/a-propos/ are the same page in different languages.
 Hreflang is the HTML link relation that tells search engines about those alternates.